16. Environments and evaluation (*)#

 by using the pkg::object

-(this loads the package if necessary).
+which loads the package if necessary.

 For instance: